Snowboard Level Three

 This three-day workshop focuses on advanced teaching and analysis techniques, covering both developmental and corrective teaching.
 Utilising the groups’ knowledge and experience, the Trainer will explore advanced teaching and analysis methodologies, tactics and situations, and provide a clear expectation for the Level Three Teach/Analysis Exam standards.

-The following three exam modules can be taken in any order, schedule permitting.
-It is recommended to focus on one or two modules at a time.
+The two exam assessments can be taken in any order, schedule permitting.
+It is recommended to focus on one portion at a time.

 - Freeriding off-piste on advanced/black terrain with variable snow conditions (both forwards and switch off-piste tasks are often used here) – assessing candidates’ control, rhythm, flow, board performance, versatility and creative use of terrain.